andrewjpoole/andrewjpoole.github.io/_posts/2022-04-11-csharp-sql-tests.md

 | "CSharpSqlTests_Mode" | Set the mode |
 | "CSharpSqlTests_ConnectionString" | Specify a connection string to a SQL Server instance |
 | "CSharpSqlTests_ExistingLocalDbInstanceName" | Specify the name of an existing LocalDB instance to use |

+This means your code can use `TemporaryLocalDbInstance` by default for local dev but your CI build can switch to a different mode using environment variables.

 ### SQLCover